-Approximately 100% of the Residential property (9,335 of 9,335) in Pierce County (including the Cities of Blackshear, Offerman, and Patterson) may be affected, with a total value of \$558,080,044.
-Also approximately 100% of the Commercial, Industrial, Agricultural, Religious/Non-Profit, Government, Education and Utility properties (2,576 of 2,576) in Pierce County (which includes those property types in the Cities of Blackshear, Offerman, and Patterson) may be affected, with a total value of \$480,609,419.
+Approximately 100% of the Residential property (9,335 of 9,335) in Pierce County (including the Cities of Blackshear, Offerman, and Patterson) may be affected, with a total value of \$207,940,361.
+Also, approximately 100% of the Commercial, Industrial, Agricultural, Religious/Non-Profit, Government, Education and Utility properties (2,576 of 2,576) in Pierce County (which includes those property types in the Cities of Blackshear, Offerman, and Patterson) may be affected, with a total value of \$283,130,785.
 The values are based on the most recent available tax roll data for Pierce County and the Cities of Blackshear, Offerman, and Patterson, provided by the Pierce County Tax Assessor's Office.

-According to the inventory database reports and maps, all of the 103 Critical Facilities and Infrastructure for Pierce County (including the Cities of Blackshear, Offerman, and Patterson) may be affected by this hazard.
-All 103 Critical Facilities are located in the 100-109 mph (hazard score of 3) wind area (see GMIS Critical Facilities Inventory Database Reports contained in Appendix F and Maps contained in Appendix A).
-The total value of these Critical Facilities is \$457,984,494, plus a content value of \$15,510,623.
+According to the inventory database reports and maps, all of the 144 Critical Facilities and Infrastructure for Pierce County (including the Cities of Blackshear, Offerman, and Patterson) may be affected by this hazard.
+All but 1 of the 144 Critical Facilities is located in the 100-109 mph (hazard score of 3) wind area (see GMIS Critical Facilities Inventory Database Reports contained in Appendix F and Maps contained in Appendix A).
+The 1 Critical Facility not located in the 100-109 mph wind area is located in the 90-99 mph wind speed wind area.
+Due to the lack of data broken down by jurisdiction, it was not possible to obtain these data at the jurisdictional level, so the estimates provided are for Pierce County including all the cities.
+The total value of these Critical Facilities is \$496,477,354.

 However, it should be noted that damage to buildings and other structures is not usually the most significant effect seen from severe winter storms.
 As described above, the major hazards from severe winter storms are vehicle crashes and crop damage, as well as frozen/burst water pipes, power outages, overtaxed emergency services, and roadway blockages.
-It is very rare for Pierce County to see any significant accumulation of snow or ice; however, some severe winter storms in past have been accompanied by .75 inch to .88 inch size hail.
+It is very rare for Pierce County to see any significant accumulation of snow or ice; however, some severe winter storms in past have been accompanied by .75 inch to .88-inch size hail.
 The community's main vulnerability is economic, since the blueberry crop is a very important part of the local economy and can easily be damaged by severe winter storms.

-Damage to crops is not taken into account in the above estimates.
-According to the most recent estimate (2012) available on the University of Georgia's GeorgiaData website (www.georgiadata.org), the total farm gate value of agricultural production in Pierce County is \$66,078,000.
+Damage to crops is not included in these figures.
+According to the Center for Agribusiness & Economic Development's 2018 Georgia Farm Gate Value Report, the total farm gate value of agricultural production in Pierce County is \$57,962,734.